MIND Diet: Best Foods to Eat to Keep Your Brain Young

 You should drink: ≥7 servings/week (5 oz. a day).
 One serving of wine is 5 ounces.

+Yes, there are health benefits of moderate wine consumption.
+We will cheers to that!
 It's still unclear why one serving of wine a day is good for the brain, but take note: more than one glass a day seems to do more damage than good.

 Pictured recipe: One-Skillet Salmon with Fennel & Sun-Dried Tomato Couscous